-- 1. the book is revised annually, or - 2. the textual content is consumed during its utilization, - 3. the course is offered only once during the textbook's two year adoption, or a.
-The WCU Bookstore manager will send a letter each semester to department heads and faculty members to explain adoption procedures, to solicit rental textbook orders, and to specify response dates which must be met to permit order and delivery of books by the beginning of the next school term.

-4. the textbook is bundled with publisher supplements.
+- 1. the book is revised annually, or - 2. the textual content is consumed during its utilization, - 3. the course is offered only once during the textbook's two-year adoption, or - 4. the textbook is bundled with publisher supplements.
 In such cases, the rental department will only provide the textbook.
 The publisher supplements will be offered for sale at the WCU Bookstore.